Miksus/rocketry/docs/tutorial/api_guide.rst

-/tasks         GET                       List of the tasks in the session /task/<name>   GET, POST, PATCH, DELETE  Get, create, modify or delete a task /parameters    GET, PATCH                Get or modify the session parameters /config        GET, PATCH                Get or modify the session configurations /session       GET                       Get information about the session /logs          GET                       Get log records
+/tasks         GET                       List of the tasks in the session /task/<name>   GET, POST, PATCH, DELETE  Get, create, modify or delete a task /parameters    GET, PATCH                Get or modify the session parameters /returns       GET, PATCH                Get or modify the task return values /config        GET, PATCH                Get or modify the session configurations /session       GET                       Get information about the session /logs          GET                       Get log records